Abhi-kumar23/-NFT-Marketplace-/README.md

 #  NFT Marketplace (Hackathon Working Prototype)

-Welcome to our submission for [Hackathon Name]!
-This is a working prototype of a decentralized *NFT Marketplace* that allows users to mint, list, and purchase NFTs on the blockchain.
+Welcome to our submission for **HackVortex 2025** This is a working prototype of a decentralized *NFT Marketplace* that allows users to mint, list, and purchase NFTs on the blockchain.
 The project is built using *Solidity, **Hardhat, and the **Polygon Amoy Testnet* (formerly Mumbai).

 ---